MSN: MSN Money app

+Throughout 2025, its features were absorbed into the MSN Android app and the Windows Web Experience Pack, a system component app part of Windows NT responsible for Windows 11 widgets.

+Other apps

 The MSN Food & Drink app (originally named "Bing Food & Drink") was a recipe app that offered news related to foods and drinks, a personal shopping list that synchronized across devices and the web, and a wine encyclopedia that contained information on over 1.5 million bottles of wine, over 3.3 million tasting notes, and hundreds of cocktail recipes.
 Users could control the app hands-free, add their own recipes from physical cookbooks or personal recipes by snapping a photo, add notes to recipes, and sort the recipes into collections.
 The app also listed information from famous chefs according to their style of cuisine.

 The MSN Health & Fitness app (originally named "Bing Health & Fitness") allowed users to track their calorie intake, look up nutritional information for hundreds of thousands of different foods, use a built-in GPS tracker, view step-by-step workouts and exercises with images and videos, check symptoms for various health conditions, and synchronize their health data to third-party devices such as activity trackers.
 MSN Health & Fitness formerly connected data with the Microsoft HealthVault, but it started using a Microsoft account with MSN's own cloud service to synchronize data when it was rebranded from Bing to MSN.
 The app was not related to Microsoft's Xbox Fitness or Microsoft Health (the companion app for the Microsoft Band), despite being similar in function.

 The MSN Travel app (originally named "Bing Travel") was a travel search engine that allowed users to book hotels and flights, aggregated travel-related news, and offered detailed information about thousands of travel destinations.
 Data in the app was powered by various travel websites, including Expedia, formerly owned by Microsoft.
 Other features included finding information on local restaurants, viewing pictures (including panoramas) and historical data about destinations, and reading reviews by previous travelers.
 If the user was signed in, Cortana could track flights and get hotel information through the app.
 MSN Travel was the only app in the suite that was exclusive to Windows.
 The app was discontinued in September 2015, but remained on the website for several years after that.
 The name "MSN Travel" was previously associated with Farecast, an airfare prediction website that Microsoft acquired in 2008.